dotnet/roslyn/docs/features/enhanced-using.md

 ### Optional arguments and params

-Pattern based disposal methods may contain optional or `params` parameters and still meet the requirements of the pattern.
+Pattern-based disposal methods may contain optional or `params` parameters and still meet the requirements of the pattern.
 In general if you could write `s.Dispose()` at the site of the `using` syntax and have it be a valid call under normal language rules, then the `ref struct` is considered to be disposable.

 ```c#
 public ref struct Disposer